glycerine/truepack/README.md

 ### Performance

-If you like benchmarks, see [here](http://bravenewgeek.com/so-you-wanna-go-fast/) and above in the greenpack benchmarks section; [see here for the benchmark source code](https://github.com/glycerine/go_serialization_benchmarks).
+If you like benchmarks, see [here](http://bravenewgeek.com/so-you-wanna-go-fast/) and above in the truepack benchmarks section; [see here for the benchmark source code](https://github.com/glycerine/go_serialization_benchmarks).

 As one might expect, the generated methods that deal with `[]byte` are faster for small objects, but the `io.Reader/Writer` methods are generally more memory-efficient (and, at some point, faster) for large (> 2KB) objects.